Onurtag/ClipboardInserter_html/README.md

    - ```F11``` (makes the window fullscreen)

 **7.** Done.
-If you have done everything correctly you now have a transparent Clipboard Inserter overlay.
+If you have done everything correctly, you should now have a transparent Clipboard Inserter overlay.
 Don't forget to hover every button to understand what they do.

 </details>